Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Chiral effective field theory for heavy hadronic molecules

 In Ref.~\cite{Liu:2019tjn}, the $\slashed{\pi}$EFT and HQSS was combined to parameterize the interactions of the $\Sigma_c\bar{D}$, $\Sigma_c\bar{D}^\ast$, $\Sigma_c^\ast\bar{D}$ and $\Sigma_c^\ast\bar{D}^\ast$ by two LECs, which are equivalent to the $\mathcal{C}_{1/2}^\alpha$ and $\mathcal{C}_{3/2}^\alpha$ of Eqs.~\eqref{eq:C12alpha} and~\eqref{eq:C32alpha} but within the uncoupled-channel framework.
 The two LECs are fixed using the binding energies of the $P_c(4440)$ and $P_c(4457)$ via treating them as the $S$-wave $\Sigma_c\bar{D}^\ast$ molecules with $J^P=\frac{1}{2}^-$ and $\frac{3}{2}^-$.
 The $J^P$ quantum numbers of the $P_c(4440)$ and $P_c(4457)$ are not determined yet, so there are two options:

-where the spin order in Eq.~\eqref{eq:canonicalorder} is called {\it canonical} because the empirical pattern from the hadron spectra is that the higher spin states usually have larger masses~\cite{ParticleDataGroup:2020ssz}.
+where the spin order in Eq.~\eqref{eq:canonicalorder} is called {\it canonical} because the empirical pattern from the hadron spectra is that the higher spin states usually have larger masses~\cite{ParticleDataGroup:2022pth}.
 It was shown that the canonical order is more preferable considering the induced binding energy of the $P_c(4312)$ is closer to the experimental data.
-Another four bound states in the $\Sigma_c^\ast\bar{D}$ and $\Sigma_c^\ast\bar{D}^\ast$ systems with $J^P=\frac{3}{2}^-$ and $\frac{1}{2}^-$, $\frac{3}{2}^-$, $\frac{5}{2}^-$ were predicted with binding energies around $3-27$ MeV.
+Another four bound states in the $\Sigma_c^\ast\bar{D}$ and $\Sigma_c^\ast\bar{D}^\ast$ systems with $J^P=\frac{3}{2}^-$ and $\frac{1}{2}^-$, $\frac{3}{2}^-$, $\frac{5}{2}^-$ were predicted with binding energies around $3-27$ MeV. {The fits in Ref.~\cite{Du:2019pij} show that the two arrangements in Eqs.~\eqref{eq:canonicalorder} and~\eqref{eq:noncanonicalorder} work equally well without pions.
+However, in a recent study based on the machine learning~\cite{Zhang:2023czx}, the authors claimed that the $J^P$ quantum numbers of $P_c(4440)$ and $P_c(4457)$ can be discriminated even within the $\slashed{\pi}$EFT, and the canonical spin order is supported in the neural network-based approach.}

 The OPE interaction for the $\Sigma_c\bar{D}^\ast$ system was included in Refs.~\cite{Yamaguchi:2019seo,PavonValderrama:2019nbk} (see a more general discussion on the role of OPE for heavy hadron systems~\cite{Karliner:2015ina}), in which the hard cutoff $\Lambda\gtrsim1.0$ GeV was used to regularize the Schr\"odinger equation.
 The results showed that the $J^P$ of the $P_c(4440)$ and $P_c(4457)$ turns into the non-canonical order of Eq.~\eqref{eq:noncanonicalorder}.
 A systematic study of the $\Sigma_c^{(\ast)}\bar{D}^{(\ast)}$ interactions within the $\chi$EFT was performed in Refs.~\cite{Meng:2019ilv,Wang:2019ato}, where the contact interactions, the OPE and TPE were considered.
 The contact Lagrangian of the $\Sigma_c^{(\ast)}\bar{D}^{(\ast)}$ is given as